 A company with a board of directors is required to have three or more directors.
 A company without a board, on the other hand, is required to have only one or more directors.
 A company with committees must also have a board, and therefore it is required to have three or more directors.
+A company with an audit committee is required to have a board as well, and therefore, to have three or more directors.
+In addition, in a company with an audit committee, the audit committee must have more than three directors as members, and the majority of them must be outside directors.
 In Japan, no director is required to be a representative of the employees of the company.

-As described above, in a company with an audit committee, under the Reform Act, the audit committee must have more than three directors as members, and the majority of them must be outside directors.